nicoanadt/AgileDataPipelineProject/README.md

 - Apache Druid
 - Apache Superset

+And several supporting technology to support the overall architecture:
+- MongoDB Database
+- Hadoop Filesystem (HDFS)
+- Python scripting environment

 **More documentation is available in [gitbook](https://nico-anandito.gitbook.io/agile-data-pipeline-project/)**

 *Disclaimer: This is an ongoing project for our personal use with dynamic changes and moving target.*

 ## Environment setup

+Environment setup for this project is deployed in Docker.
+The images are either available online or can be build from `Dockerfile` and `docker-compose` command.

 ### Apache Kafka

 To run the kafka environment, start the docker container with the following command